 Accessing audit logs

 Follow this article for information on viewing source audit logs.

 For Confluence on-premise collections, is it necessary to install anything on a server?

-Yes, one needs to install an application on a Windows machine that is always on and has constant connectivity to the Confluence server and Internet.
+Yes, one needs to install an application on a Windows machine with at least 8 GB RAM that is always on and has constant connectivity to the Confluence server and Internet.

 Where will the information be stored for an on-premise collection?

 The information that you collect using the app will be uploaded to Onna's cloud environment.

 What type of login is needed - database or user?

 A user account to Confluence with full access to the space(s) that need to be collected.